PaulinaAldaco/DirectedGraphs/README.md

 ## Algorithms
 ### Breadth First Search
-'   //Breadth First Search (Traversal)
-    //Uses a "neighbors" approach: it visits the starting vertex, marks it as visited,
-    //enqueues it, prints it, dequeues it, and then visits all the adjacent vertices,
-    //marks them as visited, and enqueues them only if they weren't visited yet.
-It then
-    //repeats the process of showing, dequeuing, and getting the adjacent vertices of
+The breadth first search algorithm is a way to traverse and/or search a graph.
+This is an implementation of a traversal.
+It uses a queue to visit the vertices.
+This algorithm uses a "neighbors" approach.
+First it creates a boolean array to mark the vertices that have been visited, starting with all of them as not visited.
+It visits the starting vertex, marks it as visited, and enqueues it.
+Then it enters a loop where it prints the first vertex of the queue, dequeues it, visits all its adjacent vertices, marks them as visited, and enques them.
+Only the vertices that haven't already been visited will be enqueued.
+This process will be repeated until the queue is empty.

-    //the first vertex in the queue, until the queue is empty void breadthFirstSeach(int firstVertex) {
+    void breadthFirstSeach(int firstVertex) {
         //Create a boolean list and mark all vertices as not visited bool *visited = new bool[number_vertices_];